Avunite/Campra-Translations/README.md

 - Create accurate and culturally appropriate translations
 - Build a multilingual community experience
 - Ensure consistent terminology across all languages
-- Maintain the friendly and engaging tone of Barkle
+- Maintain the friendly and engaging tone of Campra

 ## 📜 Translation Rules